Rock and the Pop Narcotic

 Rock and the Pop Narcotic is a 1990 book of popular music criticism by Joe Carducci.
 (Revised edition 1995.)

 Rock and the Pop Narcotic is perhaps the only book of popular music criticism that attempts to achieve a genuine aesthetic of rock music.
 Other works, such as Richard Meltzer's The Aesthetics of Rock or Simon Frith's Performing Rites: On the Value of Popular Music, either focus on lyrical content or on the sociology of the music's listeners.
 Rock and the Pop Narcotic is both a critique of the sociological approach and a polemic in favour of the music's artistic qualities.

 The Book's Argument

 Carducci seeks to distinguish rock music from pop music.

 He regards the rock as an "artistic form" and the pop music as, if anything, a marketing concept.
 Rock, in Carducci's view, is "rock and roll music made conscious of itself as a small band music".

-Unlike many writers on pop music, he has no truck with the idea that popularity is an index of quality; this attitude leads him to dismiss many major performers, such as U2 and Bruce Springsteen, as artistically null.
+Unlike many writers on pop music, he rejects the idea that popularity is an index of quality; this attitude leads him to dismiss many major performers, such as U2 and Bruce Springsteen, as artistically null.
 On the other hand, his obsessive search for music that displays the qualities he regards as intrinsic to rock music leads him to champion such relatively obscure bands as Saint Vitus, Bloodrock, Sproton Layer and The Sylvia Juncosa Band.